 College of Engineering programs

-High-achieving Washington high school students participate in an intensive, four-week summer session.
-Students prepare for college-level math and engineering in a supportive, challenging, and fun learning community that prepares them for a bright future in engineering.
+Washington high school juniors participate in a two and a half week summer session.
+Participants prepare for college-level math and engineering in a supportive, challenging, and fun learning community that prepares them for a bright future in engineering.

 A free 2-day event in the spring oriented toward 4th through 8th grade students and draws up to 10,000 visitors to campus each year.
 UW engineering students and faculty share their work with students, teachers, families and the community, featuring hands-on activities that demonstrate the exciting work of engineers.

 Other engineering and UW summer programs